-According to GlobalData, Papua New Guinea is the world’s sixteenth-largest producer of copper, with output of 73kt in 2022, up by 9% on 2021.
+According to GlobalData, Papua New Guinea is the world’s sixteenth-largest producer of copper in 2022, with output up by 9% on 2021.
 Over the five years to 2021, production from Papua New Guinea decreased by a CAGR of 10.8% and is expected to rise by a CAGR of 9% between 2022 and 2026.
 GlobalData uses proprietary data and analytics to provide a complete picture of this market in its Global Copper Mining to 2026 report.
 Buy the report here.

 For more detailed analysis of global copper mining, buy the report here.